 When someone files a qui tam lawsuit, the state will investigate the allegations.
 Based on the findings, they may or may not intervene.
 In most cases, the government does not join the claim; however, when they do, it increases the whistleblower’s chance of success significantly.

 As with many kinds of legal disputes, most qui tam suits are resolved through settlement negotiations before actually reaching trial.
 The amount of compensation that the whistleblower will receive by filing a successful claim depends on a variety of factors.

-If you want to learn more about qui tam suits, contact the Law Offices of Joel W. Baruch, P.C. today.
+If you want to learn more about qui tam suits, contact the Law Office of Joel W. Baruch, P.C. today.
 Call 949-864-9662 to schedule a case evaluation with an Irvine employment law attorney.
 You can explore other aspects of employment law in California by visiting the USAttorneys website.